mkiser/WTFJHT/45-for-45/media.md

 <p class="lead"><a href="{{ site.baseurl }}/">WTF Just Happened Today</a> is today's essential newsletter logging the daily shock and awe in national politics.
 Read in moderation.</p>

-##Week 1
+## Week 1

-`Jan.
-20th`

 1/ **Trump used his first full day in office on Saturday to unleash a remarkably bitter attack on the news media**, falsely accusing journalists of both inventing a rift between him and intelligence agencies and deliberately understating the size of his inauguration crowd. ([New York Times](https://www.nytimes.com/2017/01/21/us/politics/trump-white-house-briefing-inauguration-crowd-size.html)

-TK/ **Sean Spicer attacked media for accurately reporting inauguration crowds**.
+2/ **Sean Spicer attacked media for accurately reporting inauguration crowds**.
 “This was the largest audience to ever witness an inauguration, period,” Spicer said, contradicting all available data.
 Aerial photos have indicated that former president Barack Obama’s first inauguration attracted a much larger crowd.
 Nielsen ratings show that Obama also had a bigger television audience.
 Spicer, at times almost yelling while reading a prepared statement, took no questions. ([CNN](http://money.cnn.com/2017/01/21/media/sean-spicer-press-secretary-statement/index.html)

+## Week 2

 2/ **Kellyanne Conway said on NBC’s “Meet the Press” that the White House had put forth “alternative facts”** to the ones reported by the news media about the size of Trump’s inauguration crowd. ([New York Times](https://www.nytimes.com/2017/01/22/us/politics/president-trump-inauguration-crowd-white-house.html)